 Foreign currency risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Plan invests in financial instruments denominated in various foreign currencies, other than its measurement currency.
 Consequently, the Plan is exposed to risks that the exchange of the various currencies may change in a manner that has an adverse effect on the value of the portion of the Plan's assets denominated in currencies other than the Canadian dollar.
+As at June 30, 2016 and June 30, 2015, the Plan held currency contracts which mitigated its exposure to currency risk.
 The Plan's overall currency positions and exposures are monitored on a regular basis by the Administrator.